Home Fixed Income What are Government Bonds: Features and Benefits of Government Bonds

 The state governments of India can issue bonds to raise money for fund generation.
 These are called state development loans and are issued in coordination with the RBI.
 Each state has a certain borrowing limit per year.
 The interest rate is fixed and is paid on a half-yearly basis.

 What are the types of government bonds offered by entities other than the central government of India?
+What are State Government Guaranteed Bonds?
+These are bonds issued by state governments, where the repayment of principal and interest is guaranteed by the government, offering a secure and reliable investment option for investors.
 Read on to know!

 Municipal Bonds